wildtechgarden/server-alpine-linux-docs4web/src/verify-downloaded-install-media/_index.md

 ##### Windows

 You will need to install GnuPG first.
 See [GnuPG - Download](https://www.gnupg.org/download/) and pick a Windows version.
-You could also use a package manager for windows such as Chocolatey or Scoop.
+You could also use a package manager for Windows such as Chocolatey or Scoop.

 Make sure location of `gpg.exe`  is in your `PATH`